Women's Leadership as Inclusive Leadership presented by Amy Ihlan, Associate Professor MAOL

 Minneapolis Campus Tribute

-Join us online as we celebrate the transition of Minneapolis campus programs to the St. Paul campus and pay tribute to the role that the innovative ideas that come from this space have played in St. Catherine University community's life.
-WATCH a recording of the event.
+Join us as we celebrate the transition of Minneapolis campus programs to the St. Paul campus and pay tribute to the role that the innovative ideas that come from this space have played in St. Catherine University community's life.

 Virtual Women's Choir Candlelight Christmas Concert